 The Best J-Style Snowboard and Ski Racks

 These clever devices are shaped like the letter J and feature a hinge at the bottom of the curve that adjusts to hold onto whatever type of gear you’re hauling.
-These are useful for their versatility in being able to transport skis, snowboards, and even kayaks and as a result, are heavily popular.
-They also commonly fold flush with the roof rack when not in use which reduces drag.
+These are useful for their versatility in transporting skis, snowboards, and even kayaks and, as a result, are heavily popular.
+They also commonly fold flush with the roof rack when not in use, reducing drag.

-The TMS J-style rack is a strong challenger for the most versatile ski rack on this list.
-This TMS rack is popular because, besides it’s strength and ease of use, it’s versatility is matched in value only by its lifetime warranty.
-This is a rack that can do almost anything (and do it well!) while keeping within your budget.
+The TMS J-style rack is a strong challenger for this list’s most versatile ski rack.
+This TMS rack is popular because, besides its strength and ease of use, its versatility is matched in value only by its lifetime warranty.
+This rack can do almost anything (and do it well!) while keeping within your budget.

-It’s designed to fit almost any style and size of roof bar.
+It’s designed to fit almost any style and size of the roof bar.
 It’s made from steel with a rust-resistant coating and features adjustable pads to ensure the safety of your gear.
-TMS has nearly outdone themselves with this rack because besides the strength of the construction, it also enjoys a quick on/off system to make installing the rack and removing it a breeze.
+TMS has nearly outdone itself with this rack because, besides the strength of the construction, it also enjoys a quick on/off system to make installing the rack and removing it a breeze.

-The rack will need to be put together but comes with all the necessary tools and hardware required.
-People have noted that the setup of the rack is quite tricky with the stamped wrench included.
-We find using your own adjustable wrench makes the process much smoother.
+The rack must be assembled, but it has all the necessary tools and hardware.
+People have noted that the rack setup with the stamped wrench included is quite tricky.
+We find using your adjustable wrench makes the process much smoother.

-In conclusion, this TMS rack is an exception when it comes to versatility.
-Not only does it function as a great ski rack, but it also is able to carry a wide variety of other gear when skiing season is out.
-It’s strong frame and ease of use make it a great contender for the perfect ski rack, and with additional straps, can bring excellent peace of mind when transporting your gear.
+In conclusion, this TMS rack is an exception regarding versatility.
+Not only does it function as a great ski rack, but it also can carry a wide variety of other gear when the skiing season is out.
+Its strong frame and ease of use make it a great contender for the perfect ski rack, and with additional straps, it can bring perfect peace of mind when transporting your gear.

 Reasons to Buy the TMS J-Style Rack

-The IKURAM J-Style Folding Ski Rack is our second entry of J-style snowboard and ski-rack.
-It is unique in its emphasis on protecting your gear, doing so through its high-density foam-rubber padding and anodized aviation-grade aluminum alloys which are both lightweight and rust-resistant.
+The IKURAM J-Style Folding Ski Rack is our second entry at J-style snowboard and ski rack.
+It is unique in its emphasis on protecting your gear through its high-density foam-rubber padding and anodized aviation-grade aluminum alloys, both lightweight and rust-resistant.
 It also mounts to round, square, and most aero, crossbar variants.

 This J-style rack comes as a pair and includes two heavy-duty straps with a break strength of 750 lbs.
-As with J-racks, it’s incredibly versatile, fitting a variety of gear other than skis and snowboards.
-It weighs 21.7 lbs and measures 20 x 14.5 x 11.5 inches (L x H x W).
-The rack also has a quick-fold feature for ease of use as well as to fold downwards to reduce drag when not in use.
+As with J-racks, it’s incredibly versatile, fitting various gear besides skis and snowboards.
+It weighs 21.7 lbs and measures 20 x 14.5 x 11.5 inches.
+The rack also has a quick-fold feature for ease of use and folds downwards to reduce drag when not in use.

-We’ve noticed that this rack suffers from a nearly illegible instruction manual, however, IKURAM’s customer support teams are quick to assist in the matter.
+We’ve noticed that this rack suffers from a nearly illegible instruction manual.
+However, IKURAM’s customer support teams quickly assist in the matter.
 It should also be noted that the same support information is easily found online.